 Phone: (03) 9533 2218

-Serving up traditional Japanese dishes with a creative flare, in a moody, minimalist space, Machi is one of the best Japanese restaurants in Melbourne.
+Serving up traditional Japanese food with a creative flare, in a moody, minimalist space, Machi is some of the best Japanese dining in Melbourne.
 On the menu, you will find a selection of Japanese ‘tapas’, think age dashi tofu, eggplant chips and gyoza, as well as signature machi tacos (our recommendation) and maki rolls, sashimi, nigiri and a selection of platters to share.
 They have a decent selection of vegetarian options, without forgetting about the meat-eaters, too.

 Address: 14 Inkerman St, St Kilda VIC 3182